UTB GUITAR STUDIES

 UTB Guitars Austria Tour

-The UTB One O’clock Guitar ensemble has been invited to present a concert tour in Austria for two weeks in July, performing in Vienna at the Schönbrunn palace, the US Embassy Amerika Haus, in the European Cultural Initiative for the Young through Music Celebrations Austria, and at the Rankweil basilika in the state of Vorarlberg.
-This will be the first tour by any US university guitar group in Austria and the concerts will be held in beautiful prestigious venues.
+The UTB One O’clock Guitar Ensemble presented a concert tour in Austria for two weeks in July, 2014 performing in Vienna at the Schönbrunn palace and the US Embassy Amerika Haus.
+They also played at the Rankweil basilika in the state of Vorarlberg, The original sanctuary was built in the year 700.
+This was the first tour by any US university guitar group in Austria and the concert audiences held the group for four encores.

 The UTB Guitar Orchestra was the first university guitar ensemble invited to perform for the Guitar Foundation of America annual convention (Austin, 2010), and it has been featured twice under the direction of its founder, Dr. Michael Quantz, on the internationally syndicated “Guitar Alive!” show on National Public Radio.
 The UTB Guitar Orchestra has performed on the Austin City Limits stage under the direction of the Austin Symphony conductor, Peter Bay, and also performed with the Grammy®-winning Los Angeles Guitar Quartet under the direction of Japanese composer Shingo Fujii.
 The UTB Guitars is also the first university guitar orchestra to tour South Texas.